Xilinx/PYNQ/docs/source/pynq_libraries/grove.rst

 Arduino
 ^^^^^^^

-The second option for connecting Grove peripherals uses the Arduino IOP.
+The second option for connecting Grove peripherals uses the Arduino PYNQ MicroBlaze.

 .. image:: ../images/arduino_iop.jpg
    :align: center

-Grove devices can be connected to PYNQ-Z1 through the PMOD ports using the *PYNQ Arduino shield*
+Grove devices can be connected to PYNQ-Z1 through the Arduino ports using the *PYNQ Shield*.

 .. image:: ../images/arduino_shield.jpg
    :align: center

-On the *PYNQ Arduino Shield* there are 4 IIC Grove connectors (labeled I2C), 8 vertical Grove Connectors (labeled G1-G7 and UART), and four horizontal Grove Connectors (labeled A1-A4).
+On the *PYNQ Shield* there are 4 IIC Grove connectors (labeled I2C), 8 vertical Grove Connectors (labeled G1-G7 and UART), and four horizontal Grove Connectors (labeled A1-A4).
 The SCL and SDA pins are connected to the SCL and SDA pins on the Arduino header.